akx/shoop/doc/prices_and_taxes_implementation.rst

 ===========================================

-This document describes deeper details about price and tax implementation in Shoop from the developer point of view.
-To understand the basics, read the :doc:`prices_and_taxes` first.
+This document describes deeper details about price and tax implementation in Shoop from a developer's point of view.
+To understand the basics, please read :doc:`prices_and_taxes` first.

 .. _price-tax-types: